llyag/aiworkshop/README.md

 [Google Colab link](https://colab.research.google.com/drive/1N069GP6t1k33zI2JH7dKrBMkW__hhMui?usp=sharing)

-3. **Session 2:** Working on participants' own data or example data
+**15:30 - 17:00 - Session 2:** Working on participants' own data or example data

    Choose between:
    - applying these methods to your own sources under the guidance of the workshop organisers and moderators, **or**
    - adapting scripts to the provided datasets.